Joerg-Schultz/DiceApp/README.md

 - XML based Layout (might change to compose)

 ## Possible extensions

+### Use FlowState
+Collect the state of a dice using flows instead of reading a variable from the viewmodel New concepts:
+- Flow
+- StateFlow
+- SharedFlow

 ### Choose number of sides via Start page
 Generate a start page which asks for the number of sides of the dice.
 New concepts: